justincy/bundle-up/README.md

 * Added .addJsObject()
 * `complete` callback when Bundle up is ready (if in production, when files are minified)

-[Pound](https://github.com/FGRibreau/pound) the higher asset manager for Node.JS is now built over Bundle-up.
+[Pound](https://github.com/FGRibreau/pound) an higher-level asset manager  for Node.JS/Express now use this fork of Bundle-up.

 Installation
 ------------